bsgbryan/madulsaurus/docs/overview.md

 * Define, import, initialize, and pass dependencies to your exported functions
 * Define, import, initiaize, and execute decorators (functions that run before and/or after your `async` exported functions)

-All of the above is opt-in.
+All of this is opt-in.
 You can mix & match traditional `import` statements with the `dependencies` function however works best for you.
 Only what you specify via the `decorators` function are executed around your code.
 Functions whose input does not extend Mädūl's `Input` interface are not wrapped or processed in any way.

 ### So simple it feels like cheating